app-generator/app-generator/docs/source/technologies/vite/index.rst

 .. meta::
     :description: Vite takes a fundamentally different approach to development compared to Webpack.

+**Vite** (French word for "quick") **is a modern frontend build tool** that offers a faster and leaner development experience compared to older bundlers like Webpack.

 When it comes to modern web development, choosing the right build tool can significantly impact your development experience.
 Vite takes a fundamentally different approach to development compared to Webpack.

-Vite (French word for "quick") is a modern frontend build tool that offers a faster and leaner development experience compared to older bundlers like webpack.

 .. include::  /_templates/components/banner-top.rst